lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ![](stahn-guide/sub074_1.png)
-▲ Rutee finally snaps and threaten the man with her sword
+▲ Rutee finally snaps and threaten the man with her sword.

 ---